 - Shortness of breath

-A sulfite intolerance causes a reaction to the sulfites in certain types of alcoholic drinks.
-Sulfites are a compound added to beer and wine to prevent the overgrowth of yeast.
+On the other hand, a sulfite intolerance causes a reaction to the sulfites in certain alcoholic drinks.
+Sulfites are a compound added to beer and wine to prevent yeast overgrowth.

 Can You Suddenly Develop Alcohol Intolerance?